maxpohlmann/Alonzo/README.md

 # Aλonzo

-Welcome to Aλonzo (an homage to [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church)), a CLI implementation the untyped [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) implemented in [Elixir](https://elixir-lang.org/).
+Welcome to Aλonzo ([Alonzo](https://en.wikipedia.org/wiki/Alonzo_Church)), a CLI implementation of the untyped [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) implemented in [Elixir](https://elixir-lang.org/).
 It allows you to input arbitrary λ-terms and then finds its β-normal form, if the term has one.

 ### The Syntax